VaishnaviDontha/LearningResourcesForQA/README.md

 ---

 ##  LearningResourcesForQA
-This Repo consists set of Learning Resources for SQA.
+This is a series which consists a set of Learning Resources for SQA.

 ## What's testing?
 A process to check how a product (may refer to any such as, a Website, a Win Tool etc) behaves when a certain steps of checks are executed on it.